RuaraidhCurr/Notes/Work/Epos Now/Documentation/Pricing and Propositions.md

-Main two products are the main terminal, printer and the handheld. typicall price for those three products is about 1.2k
+Main two products are the main terminal, printer and the handheld. typical price for those three products is about 1.2k

 AS you add "Addons" to the basket the total price of those initial items are will come down slightly.

-E## Supprt types
+## Support types
-Statndard or premium, they can be charged monthly or yearly Both contains software licences
+Standard or premium, they can be charged monthly or yearly Both contains software licences

-Support licenves myst be per device (2 devices = 2 support licennces)
+Support licences must be per device (2 devices = 2 support licences)

 ## Payments
-Eops now payments link:
+Epos now payments link:
-not portable, sits on the desk : 15/ permonth
+not portable, sits on the desk : 15/month
 Pro:
 Pro+: